 So, some people experience phentermine fatigue if they take the pill first thing in the morning and then remain active for more than 14 hours.
-Most patients prefer for the medication’s stimulant effects to wane before they go to bed, but if the return of fatigue proves problematic for you talk to your doctor about possibly splitting your daily dose in two.
+Many patients prefer for the medication’s stimulant effects to wane before they go to bed, but if the return of fatigue proves problematic for you talk to your doctor about possibly splitting your daily dose in two.

 As a central nervous system stimulant, phentermine promotes the release of dopamine and other catecholamines.
 However, after an extended period of use, natural supply of these neurotransmitters can “run dry” and leave you feeling down and fatigued.

 Some people have paradoxical reactions to stimulants, which produce fatigue, drowsiness and reduced energy levels – the exact opposite of the intended effect.

 Like more common stimulants such as caffeine or amphetamine, phentermine leaves some patients feeling drowsy and tired from the start.
 This phentermine fatigue can occur independently or alongside other side effects like insomnia.